lokalized/lokalized-java/README.md

 * `He was the best baseball player.`
 * `She was the best baseball player.`

-In Spanish, we have the same number of variants (in a language like Russian or Polish there would be more!)
+In Spanish, we have the same number of variants (in a language like Russian or Arabic there would be more!)
 But notice how the statements must change to match gender - `uno` becomes `una`, `jugadores` becomes `jugadoras`, etc.

 * `Fue uno de los X mejores jugadores de béisbol.`